chevere/docs/components/Filesystem.md

 ## File

-[FileInterface](../reference/Chevere/Interfaces/Filesystem/FileInterface.md) describe the interface for the component in charge of interact with filesystem files.
+The [File](../reference/Chevere/Components/Filesystem/File.md) component in charge of interact with filesystem files.

 ```php
 use Chevere\Components\Filesystem\File;